 - Social - eg demographic trends or changing lifestyle patterns

-- Technological - eg the emergence of competing technologies or productivity-improving equipment
+- Technological - eg emerging technologies or productivity-improving equipment

 - Legal - eg changes to employment law or to the way your sector is regulated